Morpho-lang/morpho/morpho5/docs/syntax.md

 prints `7` because `2*3` is evaluated before the addition; the operator `*` is said to have higher precedence than `+`.

-You can always modify the order of evaluation by using brackets:
+You can always modify the order of evaluation by using parentheses:

     print (1+2)*3 // prints 9